 Jan’s son, Michael Piccarini, was a 1998 Wentworth graduate in the Architectural Engineering program.
 After Michael passed away in 2004, due to a motorcycle accident, she and her spouse, Alan Smith, established the Michael R. Piccarini Scholarship Fund at Wentworth.

 Every year the Piccarini/Smith family hosts a golf tournament to raise funds for a Wentworth student who is studying Architecture and has demonstrated financial need.
-The tournaments are always a success, and to date, they have raised almost $200,000.
+The tournaments are always a success, and to date, they have raised more than $200,000.
 Originally the scholarship was awarded to one student for $1,000.
 Currently, three students are awarded $5,000 each.

 Kenneth Roberts, P'86 (Parent)

 Ken Roberts is a retired financial executive with over forty years of experience with public and private high technology companies.
 He has served as Vice President and Chief Financial Officer of Foster-Miller, Inc., of Waltham, MA, which provides engineering services for corporate and government clients; Vice President, Treasurer and Chief Financial Officer of Massachusetts Computer Corporation of Westford, MA, a manufacturer of micro supercomputers; and Senior Vice President and Treasurer of Dynatech Corporation of Burlington, MA, a diversified manufacturer of high technology instrumentation.
 Mr. Roberts was formerly Chairman of the Board of Candela Corporation and director of a start-up technology company.
 An Angel investor, he has served as a financial and management consultant to several technology companies.